Introduction

 passwd root

-5. Install Asahi Support Packages (Core Step)#
+5. Install Asahi Support Packages (Core)#

 Official Simplified Process

-5.1 Method A: Automated Installation (Recommended)#
+5.1 Method A: Automated Install (Recommended)#

 Step 1: Install git